 Now that you know the fundamentals of both the Nano Puff and Down Sweater, it is time to put them head-to-head to really find out which one comes out on top.

-However, it loses much of its insulating properties when wet, thus Nano Puff may be a better alternative for moist locations.
+However, it loses much of its insulating properties when wet; thus, Nano Puff may be a better alternative for moist locations.

 The down within the Down Sweater offers warmth by heating the air trapped between its open spaces.
-When the down is wet, these blotches get smaller (or even exist – depending on the liquid intensity).
+When the down is wet, these blotches get smaller (or even disappear – depending on the liquid intensity).

 As a result, the Down Sweater loses its insulating properties.